Iska1999/Literature-Analytics-Platform/README.md

 - [`Dockerfile`](Dockerfile): The dockerfile to run the application on a docker platform.

+- [`Literature-Analytics-Platform-Presentation.pdf`](Literature-Analytics-Platform-Presentation.pdf): a presentation of the work provided in this repository.

 - [`requirements.txt`](requirements.txt): The prerequisites necessary to run the interactive web application and processing functions.